NamkhangNLe/NamkhangNLe/README.md

 👋🏽 Hey there, I'm Namkhang Le

-🎓 About to graduate with a Bachelor of Science in Computer Science, focusing on Intelligence and Information Internetworks.
-(Expected May 2025)
+🎓 Georgia Tech Computer Science, with a focus on Intelligence and Information Internetworks.

 🌇 Born and raised in Northern Virginia, I'm driven by a fervor for learning and implementing Machine Learning models and scalable software solutions that can optimize your business.